 - The Everest College Mid Cities campus in Arlington, Texas, puts community first.
 From getting quality career training into the hands of the community to traditional outreach efforts, the staff and students at the Mid Cities campus are always trying to improve the community.
 Students are a valuable part of the community efforts.
 The campus also puts a premium on quality education and offers tutoring upon request to students to ensure success through its Student Services department or through instructors.

-- The teacher population of 2 teachers has declined by 87% over five years.
+- The teacher population of 2 teachers has stayed relatively flat over five years.

 |Everest College-Arlington||(TX) Community College Avg.|